Benjamin Franklin — a man who knew a thing or two about frugal living — once warned: “Beware of little expenses. A small leak will sink a great ship.”

-What you spend heating and cooling your home can add up over the course of a year.
+What you spend heating and cooling your home can really add up over the course of a year.
 Along those same lines, how you manage your car can also have a big impact.
 Use the following tips to reduce what you spend on energy and car use.

-61. Remember to turn out the lights
+61. Remember to turn off the lights

 If you leave the lights on, you’ll end up with an inflated electric bill.
 Remember to turn off the lights when you leave a room to save money and help the environment.

 Plan the way you use your appliances by getting a smart power strip to manage your electricity consumption.
-TVs, computers, and other items can suck away some of your power as “vampires” and drive up your bill.
-Plug those appliances into a smart strip you can flip off overnight, and you’ll see some savings.
+TVs, computers and other items can suck away some of your power as “vampires” and drive up your bill.
+Plug those appliances into a smart strip you can flip off overnight and you’ll see some savings.

 Anyone who lives in a cold climate knows how high the heating bill can climb in January and February.

 Just like the lights, remember to turn the heat down when you’re not in your apartment or house.
-Reducing the heat at night can help save money too.
+Reducing the heat at night can help save money, too.